 - A model can be created that satisfies the requirements, and

 - A real-world solution can be built and tested to prove that it satisfies the requirements.

-Requirements designers should go back to stakeholders again with the requirements document and have them review it.
+Requirements designers should go back to stakeholders again with the requirements document and review it.
 The requirements should also all be traced in a rational database at this point.
-Take Stakeholder comments and make changes; hopefully there’re not any.
-You may need to revisit Step 2 “Write & Document Requirements” if there are.
+Take Stakeholder comments and make changes; hopefully, they’re not any.
+You may need to revisit Step 2, “Write & Document Requirements,” if there are.
 Repeat the process until there is complete agreement among all stakeholders.
-When all requirements are agreed upon, a requirements baseline can be established and managed to in Step 6 “Manage Requirements”.
+When all requirements are agreed upon, a requirements baseline can be established and managed in Step 6, “Manage Requirements.”

 - Logical argument

 - Test and Evaluation (T&E)